aapoliakova/test_task_extly_/README.md

 ```

 ## DreamBooth
-I also finetuned SDXL DreamBooth LoRa for 500 steps with lr 1e-4 and batch size 4.
+I finetuned SDXL DreamBooth LoRa for 500 steps with lr 1e-4 and batch size 4.
 I trained model with prior preservation loss.
 To create class images I specified the class prompt as "person portrait" and instance prompt "in v[34] style".
 To run inference run the following code:
 ```